Structural Periodic Vector Autoregressions

 \subsection{Simulation Study}

-In Monte Carlo simulation, we examine the seasonal impulse response intervals constructed by the residual-based seasonal bootstrap methods discussed in Section \ref{Subsection_Bootstrapschemes}.
-In doing so, we generate seasonal data by the restricted structural PVAR used to fit the dynamics between IP, INF and FFR.
-Hence, in the simulation study, we generate 3-dimensional $y_1, \dots, y_T$ by
+In Monte Carlo simulations, we examine the seasonal impulse response intervals constructed by the residual-based seasonal bootstrap methods discussed in Section \ref{Subsubsection_Bootstrapscheme_weak}.
+For this purpose, we generate seasonal data from the restricted structural PVAR that was obtained in the real data application when modeling the dynamics of IP, INF and FFR.
+Hence, in the simulation study, we generate a 3-dimensional sample $y_1, \dots, y_{12N}$ by